A posteriori certification of PDE approximations with particular application to neural networks: Introduction

-Unlike generalization error approaches, the methods in \cite{Berrone22,ernst2024certified,opschoor2024,monsuur2024} provide PDE formulations that in turn define loss functionals suitable for neural network training, and which enable the computation of numerical bounds on the actual error between the neural network approximation and the true solution. \cite{9892569} yields certification of the error without a priori knowledge of the solution using arguments from semigroup theory. \cite{Berrone22} introduces a reliable and efficient error estimator for variational neural networks (VPINNs).
+Unlike generalization error approaches, the methods in \cite{Berrone22,ernst2024certified,opschoor2024,monsuur2024} provide PDE formulations that, in turn, define loss functionals suitable for \revKU{NN} training, and which enable the computation of numerical bounds on the actual error between the \revKU{NN} approximation and the true solution. \cite{9892569} yields certification of the error without a priori knowledge of the solution using arguments from semigroup theory. \cite{Berrone22} introduces a reliable and efficient error estimator for \revKU{VPINNs}.
 The bound for the error consists of a residual-type term, a loss function term and a term for the data oscillation.
-However, the neural network approximation should follow the corresponding discretization of the PDE.
-In \cite{ernst2024certified} rigorous a posteriori error control is constructed by connecting the residual to the approximation error with computable quantities based on a well-posed formulation of the PDE.
-This is achieved using wavelet expansions of the dual norm of the residual as the loss function to train the neural network.
-In \cite{opschoor2024} First-Order System Least Squares (FOSLS) formulations of PDEs serve both as a loss functional and as an a posteriori error estimator, allowing the least squares residual to provide a computable upper bound on the approximation error.
-In similar spirit, the proposed least-squares formulations for PDEs in \cite{monsuur2024} provide loss functionals that yield quasi-optimal approximations.
+However, the \revKU{NN} approximation should follow the corresponding discretization of the PDE.
+In \cite{ernst2024certified}, rigorous a posteriori error control is constructed by connecting the residual to the approximation error with computable quantities based on a well-posed formulation of the PDE.
+This is achieved using wavelet expansions of the dual norm of the residual as the loss function to train the \revKU{NN}.
+In \cite{opschoor2024}, First-Order System Least Squares (FOSLS) formulations of PDEs serve both as a loss functional and an a posteriori error estimator, allowing the least squares residual to provide a computable upper bound on the approximation error.
+In similar spirit, the proposed least squares formulations for PDEs in \cite{monsuur2024} provide loss functionals that yield quasi-optimal approximations.

-In \cite{bachmayr2024}, the authors develop a framework for analyzing neural network training for learning solutions to parametric PDEs.
-They show that if the residual loss function is derived from a stable variational formulation of the PDE, then minimizing the loss yields controlled approximation error, meaning the loss remains proportional to the error measured in a norm induced by the problem.
+In \cite{bachmayr2024}, the authors develop a framework for analyzing \revKU{NN} training for learning solutions to parametric PDEs.
+They show that if the residual loss function is derived from a stable variational formulation of the PDE, then minimizing this loss yields controlled approximation error, meaning the loss remains proportional to the error measured in a norm induced by the problem.